 Jenna Leschuk got her foot in the door with writing as a student tutor at Dartmouth College’s Composition Center.
 After graduation, she used the power of words (and recruitment!) to help find and train the next generation of environmental leaders with Green Corps.
 She worked in communications with Public Interest GRFX and as a freelance writer and graphic designer before joining the development team at 826 Boston.

-Photo of Adam Marino
+Photo of Charlie McEnerney

 Photo of Rachel Miller